readdle/app-store-receipt-verification/README.md

 # Self-signed StoreKit receipts

-Since version 1.4.0 self-signed `StoreKit` receipts are also supported.
-Note, that such receipts contain very limited amount of data if compare to sandbox/production receipts, and **they could NOT be verified, so parse them in dev mode (see below) ONLY**.
+Since version 1.4.0, self-signed `StoreKit` receipts have also been supported.
+Note that such receipts contain a very limited amount of data if compared to sandbox/production receipts, and **they could NOT be verified, so parse them in dev mode (see below) ONLY**.

 # About the content of receipts

-Unfortunately, App Store receipts doesn't contain all the information returned by deprecated `App Store Receipt Verification` API inside on them.
+Unfortunately, App Store receipts don’t contain all the information returned by the deprecated `App Store Receipt Verification` API inside them.

-At the same time they contain some extra fields which are, probably, not so useful, but as they are there anyway, you'll get them in the result set as well.
+At the same time, they contain some extra fields that are probably not so useful, but as they are there anyway, you'll get them in the result set as well.

 The list of missing fields in the in-app purchase receipt: